abdulmuneerahmed/FlickrCity/README.md

 #### FlickrCity
-Getting the images in the city using Flickr API
+Getting the images from the city using Flickr API